【Must-Visit in Osaka】A museum which exhibits more than 5000 toys from 80 countries

 The borderless world of toys…The Junzo Miyamoto Toy Museum “Omakeya ZUNZO”

-Miyamoto liked toys from his early age, and continue to pursue such passion throughout his life by travelling the world and collecting toys from all around the globe.
+Miyamoto liked toys from his early age, and continue to pursue such passion throughout his life by traveling the world and collecting toys from all around the globe.

 That is The Junzo Miyamoto Toy Museum “Omakeya ZUNZO”